digitaldesigner/2weeks.ai/content/day-14.md

 ***

 # What’s next?
 Now you’ve covered the fundamentals, it’s time to make using ChatGPT second-nature!
 The key to success is repetition, so every day for the next month this app will give you a ⭐ **Daily Prompt** ⭐.
-If you have marked all lessons as complete ✅ then every time you come back you'll see something like this:
+If you have marked all lessons as complete ✅ then every time you come back you'll see a prompt:

 ![Prompt](./assets/images/daily-prompt.png)